projectara/greybus-spec/source/control.rst

 The Greybus control disconnect operation abolishes a connection that was previously established by a connect operation.
 Either end of a connection can issue the disconnect operation.
-All that’s required to identify the connection to be abolished is the CPort id on the destination interface used by the connection.
+All that's required to identify the connection to be abolished is the CPort id on the destination interface used by the connection.
 Disconnect requests can only be issued by an interface involved in the connection.